MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-costing-methods.md

  **Specific**

- Costing methods make an assumption about how cost flows from an stock increase to an stock decrease.
+ Costing methods make an assumption about how cost flows from an inventory increase to an inventory decrease.
 However, if more accurate information about the cost flow exists, then you can override this assumption by creating a fixed application between entries.
-A fixed application creates a link between an stock decrease and a specific stock increase and directs the cost flow accordingly.
+A fixed application creates a link between an inventory decrease and a specific inventory increase and directs the cost flow accordingly.

- For items using the **Specific** costing method, stock decreases are valued according to the stock increase that it is linked to by the fixed application.
+ For items using the **Specific** costing method, inventory decreases are valued according to the inventory increase that it is linked to by the fixed application.

- The following table shows how stock decreases are valued for the **Specific** costing method.
+ The following table shows how inventory decreases are valued for the **Specific** costing method.

 |Posting Date|Quantity|Cost Amount (Actual)|Applies-to Entry|Entry No.|
 |------------------|--------------|----------------------------|-----------------------|---------------|